 - How is system usage changing over time?

-This kind of information is critical to managers wishing to justify investment in and development of the Identity and Access Management platform, and can also be used to help drive adoption of the technology wider in the organization, by providing evidence based data regarding usage as well as security and productivity benefits.
+This kind of information is critical to managers wishing to justify investment in and development of the Identity and Access Management platform, and can also be used to help drive adoption of the technology wider in the organisation, by providing evidence based data regarding usage as well as security and productivity benefits.

 In summary, Dashboard is a key part of the toolset for managing your Ping environment in production.
 For a closer look book a free trial.